Getting a Lawyer for an Appeal

 Generally, lawyers find that they can best serve their clients when they focus on either their trial skills or their appellate skills, but not both at the same time.
-So if your case is past the trial phase and is headed to appellate court, it may be in your best interests to find a new attorney who specializes in appellate practice.
+So if your case is past the trial phase and headed to appellate court, it may be in your best interests to find a new attorney who specializes in appellate practice.

 Whatever You Decide, Be Clear

-Because trial and appellate work are two different types of legal practice, the lawyer who represented you at the trial will not automatically file or handle your appeal.
+Because trial and appellate work are two different types of legal practice, the lawyer who represented you at the trial won't automatically file or handle your appeal.
 You must ask your lawyer to do so, or find another attorney who will.
 If you want to appeal your conviction, be sure to specifically and clearly inform your attorney of that fact.

-The U.S. Supreme Court recently determined that an attorney's failure to file a notice of appeal does not necessarily constitute ineffective assistance of counsel as long as the defendant did not clearly convey his or her wishes on the subject.
-In many states, the state public defender (or another assigned counsel) generally will handle the appeal for those unable to pay.
+The U.S. Supreme Court determined that an attorney's failure to file a notice of appeal doesn't necessarily constitute ineffective assistance of counsel as long as the defendant didn't clearly convey their wishes on the subject.
+In many states, the state public defender (or other assigned counsel) generally will handle the appeal for those unable to pay.

 Get Professional Legal Help With Your Appellate Case

-If you are thinking of appealing your criminal case, you will surely want a strong appellate attorney in your corner.
-There is quite a bit of legal analysis and writing that can go into an appeal, not to mention important filing deadlines and possible court appearances.
+If you're thinking of appealing your criminal case, you'll surely want a strong appellate attorney in your corner.
+There's quite a bit of legal analysis and writing that can go into an appeal, not to mention important filing deadlines and possible court appearances.
 You can learn more today by contacting a criminal defense attorney in your area.